how to be a better lover

 11. Savor each part of intimacy in the bedroom

-- Keep surprising your partner with new elements to bond with them at an emotional level
+- Keep surprising your partner with new elements and exploring each other’s bodies to keep the passion sizzling

 This article has been updated in October, 2022